scalar-dev/trawler/README.md

 extract metadata and upload it to the trawler platform.
 This is also most easily run with `docker`.

-First, you'll need to create a user to upload data:
+First, you'll need to create a user to upload data.
+This is currently a bit of a faff will be easier in the near future.
+Firstly create a user:

 ```bash
 curl -g \